 (a) Lease Agreement with Clark Development Corporation The Company leases a land it presently occupies in Clarkfield, Pampanga with Clark Development Corporation for a period of twenty-five years up to July 10, 2020.
-Pending resolution of certain terms in the contract the Company recognizes rent expense on a year to year basis.
+Pending resolution of certain terms in the contract the Company recognizes rent expense on a year to year basis up to August 2023.